ManojNathIC/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple tic tac toe.
+A  simple Tic-tac-toe with attractive GUI.